-Coming off the back of a successful 2018 World Championships in Cheongju, South Korea, World Shooting Para Sport has revealed the host of the 2019 edition.
+Coming off the back of a successful 2018 World Championships in Cheongju, South Korea, World Shooting Para-sport has revealed the host of the 2019 edition – Sydney, NSW.

-The competition will take place with under a year before the Tokyo 2020 Paralympics, and will be the international federation’s largest quota allocation event for those upcoming Games.
+The 2019 World Championships, to be organised by Shooting Australia, will be held less than a year out from the Tokyo 2020 Paralympic Games, and will be World Shooting Para-sport’s largest quota allocation event for those Games.

-Additionally, the 2019 Worlds will see the first shooting Para sport event to combine rifle, pistol and the newly-added Para trap disciplines.
-Only a year ago, the International Paralympic Committee (IPC) approved Para trap as an official discipline under World Shooting Para Sport.
+They will also be the first Para-shooting event to combine the rifle, pistol and trap disciplines.
+The International Paralympic Committee (IPC) approved Para-trap as an official discipline under World Shooting Para-sport last year.

-Tyler Anderson, World Shooting Para Sport Manager said: “After a successful event in Cheongju, we now turn our sights to the 2019 World Shooting Para Sport Championships to take place in Sydney, Australia.
-This is planned to be our most marquee event ever outside of the Paralympic Games with our new World Championships structure, and it carries great significance with less than a year before the Tokyo 2020 Paralympic Games.
+Manager of World Shooting Para-sport, Tyler Anderson, said: “After a successful event in Cheongju, we now turn our sights to the 2019 World Shooting Para-sport Championships, to take place in Sydney, Australia.
+This is planned to be our most marquee event ever outside of the Paralympic Games, with our new World Championships structure, and it carries great significance with less than a year before the Tokyo 2020 Paralympic Games.

 “The Sydney International Shooting Centre and Shooting Australia have an excellent reputation for hosting world-class events.
 With a newly renovated venue and experienced staff, we are thrilled to offer 54 quotas and 54 chances for athletes to chase their Paralympic dream.”

-Cheongju 2018 was the sixth edition and saw 220 athletes from 46 countries compete across 13 individual Paralympic medal events from 4-11 May.
+Cheongju 2018 was the sixth edition of the Para-shooting World Championships, and saw 220 athletes from 46 countries compete across 13 individual Paralympic medal events from 4-11 May.

-Australia saw success in Cheongju with team silver in the R3 (mixed 10m air rifle prone SH1).
+The Australian team won team silver in the mixed 10m air rifle prone SH1.